chimenchen/jchmlib/README.md

 # License

-This project is license under Apache License 2.0, see the [LICENSE](LICENSE) file for details.
+This project is licensed under Apache License 2.0, see the [LICENSE](LICENSE) file for details.